Omskka/Programming-With-C-Inclass-Exercies/README.md

  And get the order from the customer.
 Thereare some rules on how to get the order, check the Rules #1 section.
 After getting the order, calculatethe total amount and print the total on the screen.
 To see how to do it see Rules #2.
 See the outputsamples I provide on the third page as a guide.
  HINT #1: Make sure that your outputs on the screen matches exactly what’s provided to you.(pay attention to newlines, quotes, format specifiers, etc)
  HINT #2: When you declare a variable, a random location in the memory is allocated for itwhich can contain garbage value from a previous calculation.
 Hence initialize your variables to 0if you need to compare them in a condition.
 Refer to slide #41 from lecture #2
- The stock
+ The stock:
- :-- STOCK --
+ -- STOCK --
  1. Pencil: Colored 2.00, Black: 1.00
  2. Rubber: 1.50
  3. Notebook: 4.00